 Early warning system has been specified and safe evacuation sites have been identified along with evacuation plans for vulnerable districts in accordance to their vulnerability.
-Moreover, an elaborated coordination mechanism has been
+Moreover, an elaborated coordination mechanism has been worked out in which roles and responsibilities of government departments/ offices have been identified in details.
+Thus various committees have also been constituted at district level.

-Preparations are based on worst case scenario in the light of experiences and lessons learnt from unprecedented floods and heavy monsoon rainfalls witnessed in the past.
+However, preparations are based on worst case scenario in the light of experiences and lessons learnt from unprecedented floods and heavy monsoon rainfalls witnessed in the past.

-3.2.7 EXPECTED CASELOAD IN LIKELY SCENARIO
+3.2.5 EXPECTED CASELOAD IN LIKELY SCENARIO